CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 We don't include the transfer rate to the bridgingFee intentionally to simplify the calculation, but it will be included at the step of the `offline` `bridgingFee` calculation.

-The contract receives the `send to XRPL` request for a user, executes the formula and checks, if after the calculation the `roundedRatAmount <= 0` or `roundedRatAmount > max allowed value` returns an error.
+The contract receives the `send-to-XRPL` request for a user, executes the formula and checks, if after the calculation the `roundedRatAmount <= 0` or `roundedRatAmount > max allowed value` returns an error.
 If all validation pass, the contract creates a sending operation with roundedRatAmount, and relayers fees.
 The rounding reminder remains on the contract balance.